U.S. Roundtable for Sustainable Beef Supported Projects

 Montana Improved Grazing Carbon Project

 This project explores using carbon credits as a lever to bring funding to producers and promote regenerative grazing practices.
 The project seeks to measure and increase soil carbon over a 30-year project, directly fund regenerative practices on 200,000 acres by 2021, reduce greenhouse gas emissions in the beef supply chain, and increase adoption of improved grazing practices on the Northern Great Plains.
-For questions or more information, please contact K. McKnight.
+For more information, please contact K. McKnight.